The Tragic Ending of Crown Prince Sado

 What do you think?
 Pretty wicked times, right?

-Sometimes, when I watch historical K-dramas, I watch just thinking it's just a story.
-It's quite scary that once upon a time, these killing scenes are actually pretty realistic to history.
+Sometimes, when I watch historical K-dramas, I just think it's just a story.
+It's quite scary that, once upon a time, these killing scenes were actually pretty realistic in history.

 I hope you enjoyed learning about today's historical person.
-Hope to see you here next Monday for my post on Hwaseong Fortress.
+I hope to see you here next Monday for my post on Hwaseong Fortress.

 If you have missed the other posts for this 5-part series, here are the links below.